 — Luke 10:13-15 NLT

-Jesus seldom pronounces judgment so sternly and so clearly.
-Yet here, he does so with great passion and clarity.
-He had done great miracles and taught God's truth.
-Yet the people refused to believe in him and change their lives.
-Jesus is the embodiment of God's love.
-However, part of love is being upset, concerned, and yes, even angry when those we love choose destruction.
-By rejecting Jesus, these cities chose death and destruction over deliverance.
-Let's understand the stakes in the choices that people make and work for deliverance in the lives of those we influence now, as well as those that we can possible influence in the future.
+Jesus seldom pronounced judgment so sternly and so clearly; yet here, he did so with great passion and clarity.
+He had done great miracles and taught God's truth, but the people refused to believe in him and change their lives.
+Jesus was the embodiment of God's love.
+However, part of love is being upset, concerned, and yes, even angry when those that we love, choose destruction.
+By rejecting Jesus, the people in these cities chose death and destruction over deliverance.
+Let's understand the stakes in the choices that we and other people make.
+We need to make every effort to keep our own lives pure and work for deliverance in the lives of those we influence now, as well as those that we can possibly influence in the future.

 O God, I am shocked and motivated to see Jesus' sharp words and deep frustration.
 I know he left heaven to bring salvation and that his goal was not judgment.
 Yet I am constantly amazed at how often people I know choose their own way, the way of destruction, over Jesus' grace and deliverance.
 Stir me to such deep concern and help me find ways to communicate that concern to the lost with passion and love.
+Help me to live my own life in accordance with your will so that my witness to others will not be hypocritical.
 In Jesus' name.
 Amen.

 Related Scripture Readings